What Is Conscious Consumerism?

 "A circular economy, as defined in the Save Our Seas 2.0 Act, refers to an economy that uses a systems-focused approach and involves industrial processes and economic activities that are restorative or regenerative by design, enable resources used in such processes and activities to maintain their highest value for as long as possible, and aim for the elimination of waste through the superior design of materials, products and systems (including business models).
 It is a change to the model in which resources are mined, made into products and then become waste.
 A circular economy reduces material use, redesigns materials to be less resource intensive, and recaptures 'waste' as a resource to manufacture new materials and products."

 A business running its demonstrated values on a circular model will always be transparent about it, so let's do our research and educate ourselves.
-After all, a true Conscious Consumer is a knowledgeable consumer.
+Afterall, a true Conscious Consumer is a knowledgeable consumer.

 Secondly, we need to make our money matter.
-Once we are aware of what businesses are doing we can make a difference, change the narrative, and guide Capitalism into the next stage of growth.
+Once we are aware of what businesses are doing we can make the difference, change the narrative, and guide Capitalism into the next stage of growth.
 Finally, the old adage always states 'if you see something, say something.'
 This applies to corrupt companies just the same, and this gives us an opportunity as individuals to use our social media for good, be a part of a movement by calling out those who are not thinking about our best interests and only their bottom line.

 https://bschool.pepperdine.edu/blog/posts/conscious-consumerism.htm